 - Never be afraid to call your parents or a trusted adult

 - Know who will be driving your child to and from any party or event they will be attending

 - Remind your child that, no matter what, they can always call you for help or a safe ride home

 - Ask questions, keep in contact and know their plans

 - Set a curfew and give them a simple list of easy rules to follow

 At such a hectic time, it’s important to remember the little things.
 The smallest mistake at a time like this could result in lifelong repercussions.

 Now is a great time to run through our list or a list of your own that will ensure safety.
 With a big life ahead, it’s up to both students and parents to ensure graduates capitalize on all of their hard work.

-If you have any questions or find yourself in a situation that requires legal assistance, the experts at Mann, Wyatt & Tanksley for Joplin can help you get through.
+If you have any questions or find yourself in a situation that requires legal assistance, the experts at Mann Wyatt Tanksley Injury Attorneys for Joplin can help you get through.
 Having decades of legal expertise on your side, especially an in-depth understanding of auto-related incidents, can make your situation much more understandable and manageable.